tsborkar/Selective-feature-regeneration/README.md

  </tbody>
 </table>

-Notes: We use a pruned [VGG16](https://github.com/yihui-he/channel-pruning) model for compational efficiency.
+Note:  We use a pruned [VGG16](https://github.com/yihui-he/channel-pruning) model for compational efficiency.
-       Secondary attack defense models are trained to defend against new white-box attacks against the baseline DNN + FRUs.
+       Secondary attack defense models are trained to defend against new white-box attacks computed using gradient information for the          baseline DNN + FRUs.
 Refer to Section 5.2.5 in our paper for additional details.